-Chinese watercress soup is an easy Chinese soup that only requires two main ingredients.
+Chinese watercress soup is easy and requires only two main ingredients.
 It is more well known among the Cantonese by the name Sai Yong Choy Tong, xi Yang Cai Tang, or 西洋菜汤.

 It is an easy Chinese cuisine usually made by most Cantonese families.
 My mum used to prepare it when I was young.
 She is a traditional lady; of course, she follows the authentic way, which means it’s a clear soup, just like any other Chinese soup.